Skip to content

 ERROR 1045 (28000): Access denied for user 'backup'@'172.17.0.1'

-Solution: Grant access from Docker network IP range:
+Solution: Grant access from Docker network:

 sql